-The fees billed by Ernst & Young in 2008 and 2009 for services provided to us were as follows:
+The fees billed by Ernst & Young in 2009 and 2010 for services provided to us were as follows:

-2008 2009
+2009 2010

-Audit Fees (1) \$ 805,328 \$ 807,367
+Audit Fees (1) \$ 807,367 \$ 800,435

-Audit-Related Fees (2)
+Audit-Related Fees (2) 398,170

 Tax Fees (3)

 All Other Fees (4)

-TOTAL \$ 805,328 \$ 807,367
+TOTAL \$ 807,367 \$ 1,198,605

-- (1) "Audit Fees" are the aggregate fees billed by Ernst & Young for professional services rendered for the audit of the Company's annual financial statements for the years ended December 31, 2009 and December 31, 2008, the audit of the effectiveness of the Company's internal control over financial reporting as of December 31, 2009 and December 31, 2008, the reviews of the financial statements included in the Company's quarterly reports on Form 10-Q during 2009 and 2008, and consultation with respect to various accounting and financial reporting matters during 2009 and 2008. - (2) "Audit-related fees" include fees billed for assurance and related services that are reasonably related to the performance of the audit and not included in the "audit fees" described above. - (3) "Tax Fees" are fees for tax services billed by Ernst & Young. - (4) "All Other Fees" are fees billed by Ernst & Young in 2009 or 2008 that are not included in the above classifications.
+- (1) "Audit Fees" are the aggregate fees billed by Ernst & Young for professional services rendered for the audit of the Company's annual financial statements for the years ended December 31, 2010 and December 31, 2009, the audit of the effectiveness of the Company's internal control over financial reporting as of December 31, 2010 and December 31, 2009, the reviews of the financial statements included in the Company's quarterly reports on Form 10-Q during 2010 and 2009, and consultation with respect to various accounting and financial reporting matters during 2010 and 2009. - (2) "Audit-Related Fees" include fees billed for assurance and related services that are reasonably related to the performance of the audit and not included in the "audit fees" described above.
+The 2010 Audit-Related Fees were related to a strategic project. - (3) "Tax Fees" are fees for tax services billed by Ernst & Young. - (4) "All Other Fees" are fees billed by Ernst & Young in 2010 or 2009 that are not included in the above classifications.

 The Audit Committee must pre-approve any audit or any permissible non-audit services to be provided by the Company's independent auditors, and has established pre-approval policies and procedures for such services.
 Permissible non-audit services are those allowed under the regulations of the Securities and Exchange Commission.
 The Audit Committee may approve, at the beginning of each year, certain specific categories of permissible non-audit services within an aggregated budgeted dollar limit.
 The Audit Committee must approve on a project-by-project basis any permissible non-audit services that do not fall within a pre-approved category, or pre-approved permissible non-audit services that exceed the previously approved fees.
-All services provided by Ernst & Young during 2009 were approved by the Audit Committee and were permiss ible under applicable laws and regulations and will continue to be pre-approved by the Audit Committee.
+All services provided by Ernst & Young during 2010 were approved by the Audit Committee and were permissible under applicable laws and regulations and will continue to be pre-approved by the Audit Committee.